Ex) Article Title, Author, Keywords

 The text should be arranged in the following order of presentation: Abstract (250 words) with five key words, Introduction, Materials and Methods, Results and Discussion, Acknowledgments, References, Tables, and Figures.
 The artwork files should be high resolution (at a minimum 300 dpi) for sharpness in print and online.
 Submissions not conforming to these guidelines may be returned to the authors.
 Authors should consult a recent issue of the journal for style and layout if possible.
 The Editors reserve the right to adjust style to certain standards of uniformity.

 Title Page: A title page must have the full title, which should be short and informative.
 The names of all authors and the institution(s) where the work was conducted are required.
-Provide the full postal address, e-mail address, telephone number of the author for correspondence.
+Provide the full postal address, e-mail address of the author for correspondence.

 Abstract and Key Words: The title of manuscript should be presented at the top of the abstract page.
 A single paragraph of the abstract not exceeding 250 words should be prepared.
 For original research, the abstract should describe the purpose, study methods, main findings and the principal conclusion of the study.
 Five key words should be included at the end of abstract.